lector2002/Covid19_Death-Vaccination_Analysis/README.md

 # Covid19_Death-Vaccination_Analysis
 This project show insights on Covid's impact on the world

-🌍 COVID-19 Pandemic: Global Data Analysis with SQL & Tableau
+🌍 COVID-19 Pandemic: Global Data Analysis with SQL

 By An Nguyen,